-Remote communication requires the CombiFlash Rf system and mobile digital device to share a common network with Wi-Fi access in the remote locations.
+Remote communication requires the CombiFlash Rf system and mobile digital device to share a common network with Wi-Fi access in the remote location.
+Refer to the Remote Interfaces section in the system's user manual for details on network configuration.